buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcLinearPlacement.md

 ## Attributes

 ### RelativePlacement
-Provides location and orientation to place items in a three-dimensional space confined to the context of a curve.
+Placement that provides location and orientation confined to the context of a curve.
+Linear placement is 3D in nature even in case of a 2D basis curve.

 ### CartesianPosition
 Provides location and orientations to place items in a three-dimensional space.
 It serves as a fallback which may be used by applications that do